When was the last time you talked to one of your customers?

 Peep Laja — Founder of ConversionXL

-stuff): the hesitations and questions they had before buying/signing up, and
+You learn two significant things (among other stuff): the hesitations and questions they had before buying or signing up and

 what matters to them about the product.